AdobeDocs/experience-manager-learn.en/help/foundation/authentication/set-up-public-private-keys-for-use-with-aem-and-adobe-io.md

 audience: architect, developer, implementer
 doc-type: tutorial
 kt: 2450
-uuid: 99e24f1d-4ff4-485e-b2b5-4d159fb39f39
-discoiquuid: eb6934fd-a74e-4741-ae77-b7857dab90cb
 ---

 # Setup public and private keys for use with Adobe I/O

 AEM uses public/private key pairs to securely communicate with Adobe I/O and other web services.
-This short tutorial illustrates how compatible keys and keystores can be generated using the openssl command line tool that works with both AEM and Adobe I/O.
+This short tutorial illustrates how compatible keys and keystores can be generated using the [!DNL openssl] command line tool that works with both AEM and Adobe I/O.

 >[!CAUTION]
 >